xMihai/cheatsheets/javasript.md

 * function parameters between parantheses `(a, b)`
 * function body between curly braces `{ ... }`

+We invoke the function by writing the name of the variable holding the anonymous function, followed by parantheses and passing arguments inside the parantheses.

 ## Arrow functions

 Arrow functions are anonymous functions defined without the `function` keyword but with an arrow operator `=>` between arguments and function body.